Giovanni Stefano Robatto

-Giovanni Stefano Robatto (1649–1733) was an Italian painter of the Baroque period.
-He was born at Savona.
-He studied at Rome under Carlo Maratti.
+Giovanni Stefano Robatto (1649 – 6 October 1731) was an Italian painter of the Baroque period.

+Biography

+He was born at Savona, Republic of Genoa. he studied at Rome under Carlo Maratta.
 He was employed painting for churches in Genoa, among his works, a St. Francis receiving the Stigmata for the church of the Cappucini.
 He afterwards abandoned himself to a fatal passion for gaming, and his later works are hasty and careless.